emaloney/CleanroomLogger/README.md

 2017-01-05 13:46:16.687 -05:00 | 00071095 ◽️ —> ViewControllerBase.swift:79 - viewWillAppear
 ```

-- **Quickly identify _where_ your code is logging.** If you're just using `print()` or `NSLog()` everywhere, it can sometimes be difficult to figure out what code is responsible for which log messages.
+- **Quickly identify _where_ your code is logging.** If you’re just using `print()` or `NSLog()` everywhere, it can sometimes be difficult to figure out what code is responsible for which log messages.
 CleanroomLogger outputs the file and line responsible for each log message, so you can go straight to the source:

 ```
-🔶 AppleTart.framework didn't load due to running on iOS 8 (AppleTartShim.swift:19)
+🔶 AppleTart.framework didn’t load due to running on iOS 8 (AppleTartShim.swift:19)
 ◾️ Uploaded tapstream batch (TapstreamTracker.swift:166)
 ◽️ Presenting AccountNavigationController from SaleListingController (BackstopDeepLinkNavigator.swift:174)
 🔷 Successfully navigated to .account for URL: gilt://account (DeepLinkConsoleOutput.swift:104)
 🛑 Unrecognized URL: CountrySelector (GiltOnTheGoDeepLinkRouter.swift:100)
 ```

-- **Built-in formatting options:** CleanroomLogger ships with two general-purpose log formatters: the [`ReadableLogFormatter`](https://rawgit.com/emaloney/CleanroomLogger/asl-free/Documentation/API/Classes/ReadableLogFormatter.html) is handy for human consumption, while the [`ParsableLogFormatter`](https://rawgit.com/emaloney/CleanroomLogger/asl-free/Documentation/API/Classes/ParsableLogFormatter.html) is useful for machine processing.
+- **Built-in formatting options:** CleanroomLogger ships with two general-purpose log formatters: the [`ReadableLogFormatter`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Classes/ReadableLogFormatter.html) is handy for human consumption, while the [`ParsableLogFormatter`](https://rawgit.com/emaloney/CleanroomLogger/master/Documentation/API/Classes/ParsableLogFormatter.html) is useful for machine processing.
 Both can be customized via the initializer.

 Using a formatter constructed using `ReadableLogFormatter()` yields log output that looks like: